Can you buy gift cards with a credit card?

 What you’ll learn:

-• There are generally two types of gift cards, retail and network.
+• There are two types of gift cards: retail cards and network cards.

 What types of gift cards can you buy with a credit card?

-• Network gift cards: These prepaid cards are issued by credit card networks.
-They’re typically more flexible than retail gift cards because you can use them anywhere the network’s cards are accepted.
+• Network gift cards: Also called open-loop gift cards, network gift cards are issued by credit card networks.
+You can use them anywhere the network’s cards are accepted.

 Buying gift cards with a credit card FAQ